Growing Cucumbers Vertically: Tips for Success

 Mulch is great for helping the soil retain moisture.
 It keeps the water in and the weeds out.
-You can start mulching once the plant has grown a few inches.
+You can start mulching once the plant has grown a few inches and you start to train your plants and grow cucumbers vertically.
 Use anything from newspapers to bark chips to whatever else you find.

 Cucumbers rely on fertile soil for their crop yield.
 Before planting, mix fertilizer, manure, or compost into the soil.
 Cucumber plants need an even amount of these nutrients:

 It’s recommended to add more fertilizer in early summer and fall.
 For this extra boost, sprinkle it on top of the soil around the plants.
 Slow release fertilizers or fertilizer tea work well here.
 You’ll notice a difference in the lushness of the vines as you grow cucumbers vertically.

 Cucumber vines will climb naturally, but you may need to help them out by training cucumbers.
 Some might stay on the ground and venture over to neighboring plants.
 In this case, gently wrap the vines around the trellis.
 If they won’t cooperate, loosely tie the vines to the trellis until the tendrils start to hang on.
 Then –voila!– you can grow cucumbers vertically.

 For tying, you can use:

 Place the tie under a joint where the leaf protrudes from the stem.
 This gives it more support without harming the plant.
 Keep in mind that the stem may grow wider and can “choke” on the tie.
 In this case, remove the ties as you continue to grow cucumbers vertically.